A Simple 9-Step DIY Facial Massage For Glowing Skin

 - A good facial massage should be applied using warm hands, gentle-to-medium pressure, continuous contact, and should be fluid and smooth.
 Your fingers and hands should never drag across the skin or tug — it should be easy.

 - Make sure your face and hands are thoroughly clean before you begin and your fingernails are short.

 - Touch your face with love and tenderness; be gentle and mindful.
 If you're dealing with specific skin issues you'd like to heal, set a healing intention before you begin or try a simple gratitude practice.

-Now place your hands palms-down on your decolletage/chest.
+Now place your hands palms-down on your decolletage and chest.
 Starting with your left hand, gently glide the hand up your chest and neck, toward the chin.
 Alternate to your right hand and repeat five times.

-8. Lastly, massage your scalp.
-The pressure is up to you, but don't be afraid to apply deeper pressure then you did on your face.
+For a scalp massage, the pressure is up to you, but don't be afraid to apply deeper pressure than you did on your face.
 Pay attention to the back of your scalp at the base of your skull and the front of your scalp where your hairline begins.
 You'll start to feel the tightness in your scalp loosen.